olwend/CV/Olwen.md

 ## Olwen Davies

  An MA graduate with 15 years in IT QA I am seeking a role where I can apply my industry experience and continue to advance my development skills.
-I joined MA as their course reignited my passion for technology.
-I have raised my technical game and learnt how to learn in a practical way.
-I am seeking a role where I can apply my industry experience and continue to advance my development skills with hands on work.
+I joined MA to raise my technical game and learn in a practical way.
+I am seeking a role where I can apply my industry experience and advance my development skills with hands on work.
+During Makers I grew my skills from coding test frameworks to proficiency in Ruby, Rails and JS.
 I am able to learn new languages and frameworks, so am prepared to dig in and learn whatever is required.
-[Meme based Final project](https://bemymeme.herokuapp.com/) During Makers I grew my skills from coding test frameworks to proficiency in Ruby, Rails and JS.
+[Meme based Final project](https://bemymeme.herokuapp.com/)

-I was fortunate to be assigned to a short term project at HSBC.
+Immediately after Makers I was assigned to a short term project at HSBC.
 As a team of 4 we used basic Java /Spring/ Typescript and Angular2 to deliver MVP on a resource management tool, addressing all user stories and pushing to an enterprise cloud domain within 8 weeks.
-As a test manager and contract tester my rigorous application of hands on test skills alongside management of local, 3rd party and remote teams delivered quality products, tailored to project timelines and business or client needs.
-I advocate building quality in, using a test framework to supplement TDD; E2E auto tests proving functionality and preventing regression as the code base grows.
-I was really pleased to work as a full stack developer and influence to ensure appropriate test data reduced the risk of delays to UAT release.

-I have wide interests, enjoying exhibitions and all the visual richness that is London.
+I have wide interests, enjoying exhibitions and the visual richness that is London.
 I see huge benefits to technology being more widely understood and better applied, thus I want to  realise user ideas for understood tasks and drive products tightly bound to end users, where commissioners liaise with the creative and technical team.
 I am interested in enabling technology in less digitally developed sectors and age groups.
+As a life long border collie owner I am a habitual rambler, particularly around scenic parts of Peak district, Rutland, Wiltshire, anywhere I can, I'm likely to pop out with an OS map to explore and in a city find the quaint and quirky good value watering holes.
+I believe we get out of situations as much as we put in, thus I have been an active contributor to the environment and youth engagement sections of North Luffenham village plan, where my family lives an aim being to secure  sustainable and affordable living across this and future generations, ensuring longevity and affordability of the village environment.
+In 2002 I was PM for a voluntary project which delivered a Child Abuse Tracking System.
+This won a Business in The Community Award, presented to us by Prince Charles, and was adopted by many police forces nationally.
 Find out more about my motivations [Olwen on Medium](https://medium.com/@olwend) [LinkedIn Olwen Davies](https://www.linkedin.com/in/olwen-davies-1a6a666/)

 ## INDIRECT SKILLS OF GREAT USE IN CODING

 #### CLARIFICATION OF USER REQUIREMENTS
 Testing introduces the real world and users to the running of code, thus exposes questions and reveals gaps.
 Sets the code in the wider context of environment, accessibility and device.
-Checks that the interpretation of the requirement is in line with the user use of application.
+Checks that the interpretation of the requirement suits the users.
-Over many projects and organisations the same questions arise, a good tester becomes a touchstone and develops uncanny ability to predict issues.
-I have learnt to trust my hunches and ability to evidence risks prior to their breaking as issues.

 #### COMMUNICATION
 I am client focussed so see clear written and verbal communication as key to successful project delivery.